02 May, 2020

-The order states that movement of individuals for all non-essential activities, shall remain strictly prohibited between 7 pm and 7 am.
+The order states that the movement of individuals for all non-essential activities shall remain strictly prohibited between 7 pm and 7 am.
 Local authorities shall issue orders imposing Section 144 and ensure strict compliance, the order states.

 In all zones, those above the age of 65, persons with co-morbidities, pregnant women and children below the age of 10 years, shall stay at home except for meeting essential requirements and for health purposes

 OPDs and medical clinics shall be permitted to operate in Red, Orange and Green Zones with social distancing norms and other preventive measures.
 However, these will not be permitted in containment zones.

 These activities are not allowed in Red Zones